jcrodriguez1989/rco/README.md

 different optimization strategies that return an R code that runs faster.

-This project is being supported by [Google Summer of Code 2019](https://summerofcode.withgoogle.com/projects/#5337917017292800).
+The `rco` project, from its start to version 0.1.008, was supported by [Google Summer of
+Code 2019](https://summerofcode.withgoogle.com/projects/#5337917017292800).

 Thanks to the kind mentorship of [Dr. Yihui Xie](https://yihui.name/en/)